 Today it is widely known as a welcomed starter or antipasti, a snack before the main course or to accompany a glass of wine.

 The classic version of Buschetta is toasted bread with some garlic rubbed on the still warm slice, a dash of olive oil and salt.
 Most important is the quality of the olive oil.
-For the bread, best is a plain wheat baguette or a traditional farmers bread with crust, it may already be 2-3 days old and a little dry, so it roastes even better.
-A whole wold of taste sensations, the crunchieness, the aroma of the olive oil, the tickling of the garlic and the subtle pinch of salt…
+For the bread, best is a plain wheat baguette or a traditional farmers bread with crust, it may already be 2-3 days old and a little dry, so it roasts even better.
+A whole wold of taste sensations, the crunchiness, the aroma of the olive oil, the tickling of the garlic and the subtle pinch of salt…

 The recipe of Bruschetta with Tomato adds freshly chopped, ripe tomatoes and some minced green basil leaves, that bring additional freshness and flavour.

 Bruschetta with Tapenade is another fantastic recipe.
-Green or black olives, olive oil, a bit of anchovi paste and salt are blended to a thick puree, to top the roasted bread, adding some chopped onions as a garnish.
+Green or black olives, olive oil, a bit of anchovy paste and salt are blended to a thick puree, to top the roasted bread, adding some chopped onions as a garnish.

-Bruschetta Caprese combines the freshness of white milky mozzarella cheese, chopped tomatos, some black olives and a dash of oregano.
+Bruschetta Caprese combines the freshness of white milky mozzarella cheese, chopped tomatoes, some black olives and a dash of oregano.
 Served on toasted bread with the fresh mixture, or baked in the oven just till the cheese starts to melt.